GlacioHack/geoutils/doc/source/core_inheritance.md

 (hillshade, slope, aspect, etc), coded directly in Python for scalability and tested to yield the exact same results.
 Among others, it also adds a {attr}`~xdem.DEM.vref` property to consistently manage vertical referencing (ellipsoid, geoids).

-If you are DEM-enthuisiastic, **[check-out our sister-package xDEM](https://xdem.readthedocs.io/en/latest/index.html)** for the analysis of digital elevation models.
+If you are DEM-enthusiastic, **[check-out our sister package xDEM](https://xdem.readthedocs.io/en/latest/index.html) for digital elevation models.**
 ```

 ## The internal {class}`~geoutils.SatelliteImage` subclass